adnuhan/Pong-Game/README.md

     ```bash
     git clone https://github.com/NahundaBekele/Pong-Game.git
     ```
     Alternatively, you can download the ZIP file and extract it.

-3. **Run the Game**: Navigate to the project directory and execute the Python script:
+3. **Navigate to the project directory**:

     ```bash
     cd Pong-Game
     ```

+4. **Execute the Python script**:

     ```bash
     main.py